klimbeta/klimbeta/docs/reference/Move/MoveDifficulty/MoveComplexity.md

 - Find center

 - Align(Climber)RelativeTo(Route)
-    - To optimize Friction, since Friction is greatest when the applied force is perpendicular to LoadingSurface.
+    - To optimize Friction, since Friction is greatest when the applied force is perpendicular to RouteSurface.
     - Align(HorizontalMovement)
         - MovementNameList
             - Stemming